houmain/spright/README.md

 ```

 For information about the functionality of the template engine, please see the [inja reference](https://pantor.github.io/inja/) and the provided templates:

+### Templates

+The following templates are already available:

 | Target                                            | Template                                       |
 | ------------------------------------------------- | ---------------------------------------------- |